SoulHarsh007/CachyOS-Wiki/src/content/docs/configuration/automount_with_fstab.md

 ```
 The break down of this entry is as follows:

-- `UUID=08A24E90A24E81E4` This is the file system we want to mount, indentified by its UUID.
+- `UUID=08A24E90A24E81E4` This is the file system we want to mount, identified by its UUID.
 There are other methods to identify your filesystem, though UUID tends to be safest.
 Additional methods listed [here](https://wiki.archlinux.org/title/Fstab#Identifying_file_systems).

 - `/media/windows` The [Linux Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) says that `/media/` is the proper location for removable drives to be mounted. `windows` indicates the directory we wish to mount our drive to.
 Each drive we want to mount will need its own directory.